 What steps will you go through to evaluate my home or business?
 When you call our office we’ll answer your remaining questions about grid-tied solar PV.
 We can also look at your home’s roof using aerial photography on Google Maps to help determine if your home has shading issues.
 If you are interested in having your home or business evaluated for a solar PV system, we can schedule a site evaluation.
 During a site evaluation, we will come to your home or business (or vacant lot if your planning to build) and we will evaluate the solar potential of your site.
 We’ll climb on the roof of your house and take the measurements necessary to design your system.
 We’ll use a solar SunEye and/or pathfinder to accurately assess the orientation and solar potential of your roof or ground mount site.
 We’ll look at your home’s electrical system to determine how we will connect your solar array to your service panel and the utility grid.
 We will look at your energy bills to determine how much electricity you are currently consuming and how much of this load various sized PV systems would cover over the course of an average year.
 Finally, we’ll sit down with you so you can share your goals regarding generating your own green power.

 We’ll answer all your questions about costs, financial incentives, location options, various system sizes, maintenance (there really is none), and whatever else you can throw at us.
-Within a few days of the site evaluation we’ll send you a written bid for one or more PV systems and an installation contract.
-The cost for a site evaluation is $150.
-If you purchase a PV system through us, we’ll credit this amount towards the purchase of your PV system.
-We will also accept bitcoin, local currencies, or pre-1965 coins at current silver value for this site evaluation fee.
+Within a few days of the site evaluation we’ll send you a custom bid for one or more PV system designs and an installation contract.
+Once you have signed the bid, installation contract, and paid the deposit, we will put you on the installation calendar are we’re typically booked 3 months out on installations.